 Studying

-The Master’s Programme in Theoretical and Computational methods will give you a strong basis in the theoretical methods, modelling, and mathematical and numerical analysis within physics, mathematics, chemistry and/or computer science.
+The Master’s Programme in Theoretical and Computational methods will give you a strong basis in the theoretical methods, modelling, and mathematical and numerical analysis within physics, mathematics, chemistry, computer science, and life sciences.

-The special feature is that you combine the above disciplines into a comprehensive programme by tailoring a suitable combination according to your plans and existing knowledge in cooperation with the programme professors.
-However, this requires also a strong commitment from you to develop your own skills and plan your degree.
+The special feature of this programme is that you can combine the above disciplines into a comprehensive syllabus by tailoring a suitable combination according to your plans and existing knowledge in cooperation with the programme professors.
+However, this requires also a genuine commitment from you to develop your own skills and plan your degree.

 Why Theoretical and Computational Methods?

 The Master’s Programme in Theoretical and Computational Methods has an exceptionally great scope.
-The programme consists of several modules in physics, mathematics, chemistry, and computer science.
+The programme consists of several course packages in physics, mathematics, chemistry, and computer science.

 Upon completing the Master’s Programme in Theoretical and Computational Methods, you will:

-• Be able to generalise information on scientific phenomena, and identify the inner relationships
+• Be able to generalise information on scientific phenomena, and identify underlying relationships,

-• Be able to create mathematical models of natural phenomena
+• Be able to create mathematical models of natural phenomena, and

-• Be able to solve the models, both analytically and numerically
+• Be able to solve these models, both analytically and numerically, including the use of high-performance computing.

 Structure and content

-The scope of the programme is 120 ECTS credits.
-It is possible to complete the degree in two academic years.
+The scope of the programme is 120 credits (ECTS), and it is possible to complete the degree in two academic years.
 The degree includes:

-• 90 credits of courses in the Master’s programme, including the Master’s thesis (Pro gradu) of 30 credits (Advanced studies)
+• 90 credits of courses in the Master’s programme, including the Master’s thesis of 30 credits (Advanced studies)

 • 30 credits of other courses from your Master’s programme or other programmes (Other studies)

-The programme consists of several modules in physics, mathematics, chemistry, and computer science.
-Your studies also include a personal study plan, working-life orientation, and career planning.
-In addition, the other studies could include a traineeship, complementary courses in your major or minor subject, or a completely new minor subject.
+The programme consists of several course packages in physics, mathematics, chemistry, and computer science.
+Your studies are based on a personal study plan, which is made together with your academic mentor and which helps you in future career planning.
+In addition, the other studies could include a traineeship, complementary courses in the field of your studies or in a completely new subject.

-Studying in this programme requires a strong commitment from you to develop your own skills and plan your degree.
-You tailor a suitable combination according to your plans and existing knowledge in cooperation with the programme professors.
-Your personal study plan will ensure that your courses form a sensible functional combination.
-See examples of TCM study paths.
+Studying in this programme requires a genuine commitment from you to develop your own skills and plan your degree.
+You can tailor your studies according to your existing knowledge and interests in cooperation with an academic mentor who is one of the programme professors.
+Your personal study plan will ensure that your courses form a functional and coherent combination.
+See examples of possible study paths.

 Language of instruction